tvbuddy-net/behave-django/docs/usage.rst

 two approaches to this:

 * loading the fixtures in ``environment.py``, or
-* using a decorator on your step method
+* using a decorator on your step function

 Fixtures in environment.py